 The Supreme Court ruled in Brown v.
-Louisiana, 383 U.S. 131 (1966), that a silent sit-in demonstration protesting segregation in a public library was protected symbolic speech under the First and Fourteenth Amendments.
+Louisiana, 383 U.S. 131 (1966) that a silent sit-in demonstration protesting segregation in a public library was protected symbolic speech under the First and 14th Amendments.

 The Louisiana parishes of East Feliciana, West Feliciana, and St. Helena had jointly operated three segregated libraries along with segregated bookmobiles.
 The three parishes had been the scene of prior civil rights demonstrations, and white public officials in East and West Feliciana parishes were known for their attempts to suppress protests against segregation and attempts to register black voters.

 In early March 1964 in Clinton, Louisiana, five black men entered the Audubon Regional Library, a member of the three-parish library system.
 A library staff member asked if she could help the five men.
 Henry Brown, reportedly a member of the Congress of Racial Equality (CORE), requested a book.
 The librarian told him that the library did not have a copy, but that she could order one and notify Brown when it arrived.